-The five physics teaching and research laboratories and our machine shop are equipped with modern equipment, acquired with grants from the National Science Foundation, the Jeffress Memorial Trust, the Kresge Foundation, and the American Astronomical Society.
+Sweet Briar students benefit from five physics teaching and research laboratories as well as our machine shop.
+All facilities feature modern equipment acquired with grants from the National Science Foundation, the Jeffress Memorial Trust, the Kresge Foundation and the American Astronomical Society.

 Laser and Optics Research Laboratory

-We have a Q-switched Nd:YAG laser system plus optical parametric oscillator (OPO) for laser excitation experiments (excitation wavelengths 266 nm, 355 nm, 532 nm, with tunable output from 420 nm - 2300 nm).
-We also have a computer driven monochromator/PMT detection system for measuring emission spectra and lifetimes.
+This laboratory is involved in developing laser-based sensors to study aspects of the atmosphere.
+The lab is equipped with a Q-switched Nd:YAG laser system plus optical parametric oscillator (OPO) for laser excitation experiments (excitation wavelengths 266 nm, 355 nm, 532 nm, with tunable output from 420 nm – 2300 nm).
+We also have a computer-driven monochromator/PMT detection system for measuring emission spectra and lifetimes.

-Research on radio astronomy observations obtained by various radio telescopes around the world is done on several of the department's Linux workstations.
+Linux workstations allow research on radio astronomy observations obtained by various radio telescopes around the world.

 Advanced Physics Laboratory

-Includes experiments that investigate Frank-Hertz Systems, Geiger-Muller Systems for radioactivity experiments, a Millikan Oil Drop Apparatus for the determination of the charge-to-mass ratio of the electron, a velocity of light equipment, and a MRI and electron-spin resonance apparatus.
+To support advanced laboratory courses, students and faculty use the laboratory for experiments that investigate Frank-Hertz Systems and Geiger-Muller Systems for radioactivity.
+The laboratory has a Millikan Oil Drop Apparatus for the determination of the charge-to-mass ratio of the electron, a velocity of light equipment, and an MRI and electron-spin resonance apparatus.

-SBC Observatory: Telescopes: 12" computer controlled Cassegrain, 10" Dobsonian reflector, and several smaller telescopes.
+Students use a 12″ computer-controlled Cassegrain, a 10″ Dobsonian reflector, and several smaller telescopes.

+Computers for data acquisition and analysis are housed in the computer lab.
 The department has a computational physics lab utilizing desktop PCs.
-Various software such as Matlab and Kaleidagraph are used for data reduction and modeling.
+Software such as Matlab and Kaleidagraph is used for data reduction and modeling.